jbeck018/howlerops/docs/PHASE_1_COMPLETE.md

 ## 🎯 Mission Accomplished

-Phase 1 successfully established the complete foundational infrastructure for SQL Studio's tiered architecture.
+Phase 1 successfully established the complete foundational infrastructure for Howlerops's tiered architecture.
 All critical components are implemented, tested, and production-ready.

 ---